Sales demos are often the most pivotal moments in the sales process.

 Reps who consistently struggle with converting deals to the next stage simply run out of time at the end of the call.

-They try to “pencil in” the next step while the customer is desperately trying to get off the call to be on time to their next meeting (please… never use the words “pencil in”).
+They try to “pencil in” the next step while the customer is desperately trying to get off the demo to be on time to their next meeting.